privacy

 Nostr NIPS 10

-NIP-10 On “e” and “p” tags in Text Events (kind 1). draft optional Abstract This NIP describes how to use “e” and “p” tags in text events, especially those that are replies to other text events.
+NIP-10 On “e” and “p” tags in Text Events (kind 1) draft optional Abstract This NIP describes how to use “e” and “p” tags in text events, especially those that are replies to other text events.
 It helps clients thread the replies into a tree rooted at the original event.
-Positional “e” tags (DEPRECATED) This scheme is in common use; but should be considered deprecated. ["e", <event-id>, <relay-url>] as per NIP-01.
+Marked “e” tags (PREFERRED) ["e", <event-id>, <relay-url>, <marker>, <pubkey>] Where: <event-id> is the id of the event being referenced. <relay-url> is the URL of a recommended relay associated with the reference.

 Nostr NIPS 01